y-yagi/uri-whatwg_parser/README.md

 Ruby implementation of the [WHATWG URL Living Standard](https://url.spec.whatwg.org/).

-The latest revision that this package implements of the standard is ([24 March 2025](https://url.spec.whatwg.org/commit-snapshots/cc8b776b89a6d92b5cc74581c8d90450d3c1e762/)).
+The latest revision that this package implements of the standard is ([18 August 2025](https://url.spec.whatwg.org/commit-snapshots/05a5d834deba31622390ee05a3dcbc22496b7bb5/)).

-NOTE: Some features haven't been implemented yet.
-Please see the TODO for details.

 ## Installation